Veilfire/Veilfire-Chat/README.md

 docker compose down
 ```

+## Coming soon

+- More tools!
+- MCP Client
+- Embedding model use which will feed into...
+- VectorDB integration for RAG capabilities

 ## License & Contributing

 - Source code is licensed under the Apache License 2.0.
 See `LICENSE.md` for full terms.